Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Discussion

 \section{Discussion}

+The FEM calculations employed here assume that the heat transport through the system is following Fourier's Law.
+This assumption implies that the phonon mean free path is much smaller than the membrane size.
+Indeed, ballistic phonon transport has been reported in several nanosystems at room temperature: In substrate-supported graphene the phonon mean free path is $\sim$100~nm\cite{Bae.2013}; for suspended graphene discs, the transition from ballistic to diffusive transport occurs at $\sim$775~nm\cite{ElSachat.2019} while in ultra-thin nanowires phonon mean free paths of several micrometers have been observed\cite{Vakulov.2020}.
+Therefore, the resolution of the presented method is limited by the phonon mean free path as a spatial mapping of the thermal conductivity below this length scale would require a heat transport description based on the Boltzmann transport equation\cite{Fugallo.2014,Cepellotti.2015,Simoncelli.2020}.
+Given this boundary condition, the resolution of 250~nm used in this study is close to the ultimate resolution this FEM-based method allows.

-A limitation of the presented method is the time consumption of the temperature calibration, reducing it's use in high-throughput applications.
+A limitation of the presented method is the time consumption of the temperature calibration, reducing its use in high-throughput applications.
 As the laser power is low, acquiring the two-dimensional Raman map at each temperature requires several hours.
 This long acquisition time can also lead to a drift in the sample position during the measurement.
-To reduce this drift, a proper clamping of the sample and a good thermalization of the sample with the environment is crucial.
-Furthermore, as changing the bath temperature leads to shifts of the sample position, the Raman maps acquired at various temperatures need to be aligned one versus the other.
+To reduce this drift, clamping of the sample and a good thermalization of the sample with the environment is crucial.
+Furthermore, as changing the hot plate temperature leads to shifts of the sample position, the Raman maps acquired at various temperatures need to be aligned one versus the other.

 A second limitation is the fixed value for the absorption of 2.7~\% that is used for the first 100 cycles of the fitting procedure, after which the absorption is fitted as well.
-The accuracy of the model may be improved by experimentally determining the absorption at the various bath temperatures.
+The accuracy of the model may be improved by experimentally determining the absorption at the various hot plate temperatures.
 Ideally, the absorption would be measured by simultaneously monitoring the transmitted, and reflected laser power while scanning across the sample.
 We stress that simultaneously measuring both components is crucial, as contaminations and residues on the membrane may scatter the laser light, leading to a reduction in the transmitted light, but not to an increase in absorption.
-However, such a measurement is challenging, and technically unfeasible in our current setup.
+However, such a measurement is challenging and technically unfeasible in our current setup.